NetApp/netappdvp/docs/install/ndvp_sf_config.rst

 | ``LegacyNamePrefix``  | Prefix for upgraded nDVP installs                                             | "netappdvp-"               |
 +-----------------------+-------------------------------------------------------------------------------+----------------------------+

+The SolidFire driver does not support Docker Swarm.

 **LegacyNamePrefix** If you used a version of nDVP prior to 1.3.2 and perform an upgrade with existing volumes, you'll need to set this value in order to access